5l1v3r1/corona-covid19-crispr-cas9/README.md

-possible production of vaccine. just wait for it..
+cas13 is curicial for possible production of vaccine. just wait for it..